 If you want to go this route, you’ll need to go to WordPress.org (notice the .org) to download the software and then follow their instructions to install it in under 10 minutes.

 2. Have your web host install it for you

 If you don’t want to install WordPress yourself you have a ton of options because almost every web host has a way for you to set up WordPress without any technical knowledge.
 If you use Dreamhost like I do, you can install it in under 10 minutes with the click of a button.

 What features does WordPress have?

 There area ton of features to talk about!
-We’ll list them out here and address them after:
+I’ll list them out here and address each one after:

 A blog post is a piece of content that you publish on a regular basis.
 There are a bunch of different types of posts, you can create.
 The only difference between them is the layout they use.
 The different types of posts are: